1) What is a Chartered Legal Executive?

 Chartered Legal Executive lawyers most often specialise in the following areas of law:

 5) What if I want to become a Solicitor?

 Despite there no longer being many differences between the two, there’s nothing stopping you becoming a Solicitor a couple of years after becoming Fellows and you’re usually exempt from the training contract graduates must complete to qualify as solicitors as you’ll already have so much experience.

 6) If you want to get into law, it’s a cheaper alternative

-If you are thinking of being a Solicitor, do bear in mind that it is cheaper to become a Chartered Legal Executive because of the rising tuition fees.
-You may still require a legal degree to work at a top firm and, with there being little difference with a Solicitor, the cheaper option is a real option to many.
+If you are thinking of becoming a Solicitor, do bear in mind that it is cheaper to become a Chartered Legal Executive because of the rising tuition fees.
+You may still require a legal degree to work at a top firm but, with there being little difference to a Solicitor's role, the Chartered Legal Executive route is a real option to many.